 Is social media addiction a technological moral panic?

-Talking about social media addiction as a big scare may stop us from seeing both the good and bad of new tech.
+Talking about social media addiction as a big scare may stop us from seeing both the good and bad of new tech, including the privacy risks social networking can pose.

 What are the negative effects of social media addiction on mental health?